alicelambda/blag/content/cs373/week2.md

 # 1. What did you this past week?

 This past week, I worked on my linear algebra homework.
 I also saw the prescreening of the DC Comics Birds of Prey movie which I enjoyed.
-This weekend I've mostly been working on our capabilities implementation for my multicore class.
-Capabilities are a way of doing access control and permission to access contiguous memory regions and other resources are granted at the process level.
+This weekend I've mostly been working on our capabilities implementation for my multicore operating systems class.
+Capabilities are a way of allowing access to contiguous memory regions and other resources at the process level.
 Which allows for finer-grained permission schemes.

 # 2. What's in your way?